Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 • Depression, confusion.

-Rashes, itching and other local allergic manifestations are possible at the injection site.
+At the injection site, rashes, itching and other local allergic manifestations are possible.

-Glucocorticosteroids, including Prednisolone, are administered orally in the form of tablets, systemically in the form of injections, and locally - the ointment is applied to the skin and eyes.
-The drug has anti-inflammatory, anti-allergic, anti-shock, anti-exudative, anti-proliferative, antipruritic and immunosuppressive effects.
+Glucocorticosteroids, including Prednisolone, are used orally in the form of tablets, systemically in the form of injections, and topically - ointment is applied to the skin and eyes.
+The drug has anti-inflammatory, antiallergic, antishock, antiexudative, antiproliferative, antipruritic and immunosuppressive effects.

-In this article, we will consider why doctors prescribe Prednisolone, including instructions for use, analogues and prices for this drug in pharmacies.
-If you have already used Prednisolone, leave feedback in the comments.
+In this article we will look at why doctors prescribe the drug Prednisolone, including instructions for use, analogues and prices for this drug in pharmacies.
+If you have already used Prednisolone, leave your feedback in the comments.

 • Active ingredient: 1 ml of solution contains prednisolone sodium phosphate in terms of prednisolone - 30 mg;